 The Department received relatively few comments directly addressing its estimates of the impact of the proposed salary level or the metrics it identified to assess those impacts.
 As previously discussed, some commenters representing employer interests stated that the proposal would exclude too many workers from the exemption based on their earnings.
 See, e.g., Chamber; PPWO; Seyfarth Shaw.
-However, commenters that expressed such views generally did not challenge the Department's analysis of the impact of its proposed salary level on all salaried white-collar workers,234 nor did they generally address the Department's conclusion that under the proposed standard salary level, duties would be determinative of exemption status for a large majority of full-time salaried white-collar workers.235 As noted in section V.B, employer advocates that opposed the Department's proposed salary level instead often emphasized the salary level's function of screening obviously nonexempt employees from the exemption, albeit asserting that the proposed salary level would exceed its screening function, see, e.g., PPWO, RILA, SHRM, whereas worker advocates often favored a greater role for the salary level than employer representatives, see, e.g., AFSCME, EPI, Family Values @ Work.
+However, commenters that expressed such views generally did not challenge the Department's analysis of the impact of its proposed salary level on all salaried white-collar workers, 234 nor did they generally address the Department's conclusion that under the proposed standard salary level, duties would be determinative of exemption status for a industries and regions by using earnings data from the lowest-wage Census Region to set the salary level.

+234 Some commenters asserted that the proposed salary level would make nonexempt too many workers in lower-wage regions and industries.
+See, e.g., AHLA; CUPA-HR; NAHB; National Restaurant Association.
+As discussed above, the Department has accounted for low-wage large majority of full-time salaried white-collar workers.235 As noted in section V.B, employer advocates that opposed the Department's proposed salary level instead often emphasized the salary level's function of screening obviously nonexempt employees from the exemption, albeit asserting that the proposed salary level would exceed its screening function, see, e.g., PPWO, RILA, SHRM, whereas worker advocates often favored a greater role for the salary level than employer representatives, see, e.g., AFSCME, EPI, Family Values @ Work.